milosgajdos/wasm-playground/wast/01_helloworld/README.md

 $ wat2wasm helloworld.wat -o helloworld.wasm
 ```

-This will produce `helloworlrd.wasm` binary.
+This will produce `helloworld.wasm` binary.
 In order to see what it does you need to write some HTML and JavaScript which will load the code and run the exported `add` function.

 If you want to invoke `add` function in WAST code you can do so as follows:
 ```